railsuser2014/openobject-doc-book-en/3/3_9/chart_of_accounts.rst

 .. index::
    single: multi-lingual

-.. tip:: Multi-lingual fields
+.. tip:: Multi-lingual Fields

-	In Open ERP multi-lingual fields are marked by a small flag to their right.
+	In OpenERP, multi-lingual fields are marked by a small flag to their right.
 	Click on the flag to get a translation of the value of the field in the different installed languages.
 	You can also edit the translation.